victorock/eos/README.md

 # eos
-This role provides a set of functions for working with Arista EOS network devices.
+This Ansible Network role provides a set of network functions that are designed to work with Arista EOS network devices.
+The functions included in this role include gathering facts from EOS devices, performing declarative configuration tasks and handling various operational tasks on the device.

 ## Requirements
 * Ansible 2.5 or later
-* Ansible Network Engine 2.5.2 or later
+* Ansible Network Engine Role 2.5.3 or later

-## Tasks
+## Functions
-The following are the available tasks provided by this role for use in playbooks.
+This section provides a list of the availabe functions that are including in this role.
+Any of the provided functions can be implemented in Ansible playbooks to perform automation activities on Arista EOS devices.

+Please see the documentation link for each function for details on how to use the function in an Ansible playbook.

 * clear_sessions [[source]](https://github.com/privateip/eos/blob/devel/tasks/clear_sessions.yaml) [[docs]](https://github.com/privateip/eos/blob/devel/docs/clear_sessions.md)
 * get_facts [[source]](https://github.com/privateip/eos/blob/devel/tasks/get_facts.yaml) [[docs]](https://github.com/privateip/eos/blob/devel/docs/get_facts.md)

-## Variables
-The following are the list of variables this role accepts

-None

-## Modules
-The following is a list of modules that are provided by this role.

-None

-## Plugins
-The following is a list of plugins that are provided by this role.

-None

-## Dependencies
-The following is the list of dependencies on other roles this role requires.

-None

 ## License
 GPLv3

 ## Author Information
 Peter Sprygada (privateip)